-Building containing school collapses in Nigeria's Lagos
+Many people, including schoolchildren, feared trapped in Nigerian building collapse

-LAGOS (Reuters) - A building containing a school collapsed on Wednesday in Nigeria’s commercial capital Lagos, an emergency agency spokesman said.
+LAGOS (Reuters) - Many people including children were feared trapped on Wednesday after a building containing a school collapsed in Nigeria’s commercial capital Lagos, an emergency agency spokesman said, as rescue efforts began.

-There was no immediate information on any casualties, Ibrahim Farinloye, spokesman for the National Emergency Management Agency’s southwest region, said.
+Ibrahim Farinloye, spokesman for the National Emergency Management Agency’s southwest region, said there was no immediate information on any casualties.

+“It is believed that many people including children are currently trapped in the building,” he said.

+“The third floor of the building is housing a private school in the area,” said Farinloye, adding that the three-storey building came down at around 10 a.m. local time.

 Nigeria is frequently hit by building collapses, with weak enforcement of regulations and poor construction materials often used.
 In 2016, more than 100 people were killed when a church came down in southeastern Nigeria.

-In Lagos that same year, a five-story building still under construction collapsed, killing at least 30 people.
+In Lagos that same year, a five-storey building still under construction collapsed, killing at least 30 people.

 A floating school built to withstand storms and floods was also brought down in Lagos in 2016, though nobody was reported injured.

-Reporting by Nneka Chile in Lagos; Additional reporting by Paul Carsten and Camillus Eboh in Abuja; Editing by Catherine Evans
+Reporting by Nneka Chile in Lagos; Additional reporting by Paul Carsten and Camillus Eboh in Abuja and Ola Lanre in Maiduguri; Editing by Catherine Evans